nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - **No Pagination**: All tasks loaded at once (could be issue with many tasks)
 - **No Task Deadlines**: No due date tracking
 - **Local Development Only**: Not configured for production deployment
-- **No Bulk Delete Confirmation**: DELETE /api/tasks has no confirmation mechanism
+- **Delete All Requires Frontend Confirmation**: API endpoint has no built-in confirmation (by design)

 ### Future Enhancements